dockserver/dockserver/wiki/docs/install/migration.md

 Navigate to
 /opt/appdata/system/rclone
-Upload the rclone.conf from your old server
+Upload the rclone.conf from your old server.
+Do not rename this one.

 Navigate to
 /opt/appdata/system/servicekeys

-Upload the the same rclone.conf to this folder
+Upload the the same rclone.conf to this folder.
-Rename rclone.conf to rclonegdsa.conf
+Rename this rclone.conf to rclonegdsa.conf

 Navigate to
 /opt/appdata/system/servicekeys/keys